thailand - mitigation

 Starting Pont

-Dr Pechdaw comes from a family with a strong political background.
-She is a daughter of Former MP Den Tohmeena and a granddaughter of Haji Sulong Abdulkadir al-Fatani, also known as Haji Sulong Tohmeena or Haji Sulong.
-Haji Sulong was a Malay spiritual leader/ educator and politician who advocated for the rights of the Malays and mysteriously disappeared in 1954.
+Dr. Pechdaw comes from a family with a strong political background.
+She is a daughter of Former MP Den Tohmeena and a granddaughter of Haji Sulong Abdulkadir al-Fatani, also known as Haji Sulong Tohmeena or Haji Sulong, a Malay spiritual leader/ educator and politician who advocated for the rights of the Malays and later was mysteriously disappeared in 1954.
+She is a physician and received her education in Malaysia.
+She used to work at the Ministry of Health and held a director of the center for psychological wellness no. 15 taking care of the three southernmost provinces area.

-In 2005, she was appointed to one of the 48 committees of the National Reconciliation Commission (NRC).
+When asked why she decided to advocate for peace in the southern region, Dr. Pechdaw cited two reasons for that decision: 1) the accusation of being the ones behind the violence in the south against her family and 2) the urge to prove the accusation wrong.
+In 2005 she was appointed as one of the 48 committees of the National Reconciliation Commission-NRC.
 This crucial position placed her in the national and official peacebuilding missions set up by the government.
-The NRC conducted research on the conflict, came up with a comprehensive research report on both state-citizen and citizen-citizen relationships, and proposed measures and long-term policies to tackle the unrest to the Thai government.
+The NRC conducted research on the conflict, came up with a comprehensive research report on both state-citizen and citizen-citizen relationships, and proposed measures and long-term policies to tackle the Unrest to the Thai government.

 Peace Processes